One of the primary characteristics of end-of-life tires (ELTs) is their challenging management and recovery.

 Today, several standards have been issued for finished products from end-of-life tires, both for their manufacturing methodology as for their quality characteristics (ASTM, DIN, CEN, etc.).

-Temporary storage of used tires does not entail environmental risk, on the condition that it is carried out in accordance with the approved environmental conditions in each site, that hygiene and safety rules are observed, and that the necessary fire detection and fire-fighting precautions have been taken.
-It should be noted that used vehicle tires are not classified as flammable materials.
+Temporary storage of end-of-life tires does not entail environmental risk, on the condition that it is carried out in accordance with the approved environmental conditions in each site, that hygiene and safety rules are observed, and that the necessary fire detection and fire-fighting precautions have been taken.
+It should be noted that end-of-life vehicle tires are not classified as flammable materials.

 Storage facilities should perform regular disinfestations by specialised cleaning crews, to prevent the concentration of mosquitos in the tire stockpiles.